 Specific dates and times of orientation sessions will be posted on the Rhodes State website.
 Orientation information will be mailed to students after they submit their application to the College has been processed.
 Students should register for their preferred orientation date via the website or by calling the Office of Advising.

 Students entering Health Sciences programs are required to attend a program orientation as a part of the qualification process for entry into their specific program.

 Transfer students are not required to attend an orientation but are encouraged to do so.
 However, transfer students must meet individually with an academic advisor prior to their first registration.

-Students, upon acceptance into the College, are assigned an academic advisor in the Office of Advising and Counseling.
+Students, upon acceptance into the College, are assigned an academic advisor in the Office of Advising.
 The advisor assists students in understanding their program requirements, identifying course pre-requisites, selecting appropriate coursework, learning about school policies and procedures, utilizing the campus online system for registration and introducing other student supports.
 Advisors can also provide assistance in areas such as undecided student advising and issues related to academic success.
 Once a student accumulates 30 credit hours or has entered his/her specific allied health or nursing program, a faculty advisor will be assigned.

 A student may register for and attend courses as an audit.
 The student will pay the regular tuition rate per semester hour and will be held responsible for the classroom assignments and/or for attendance but will not be required to take examinations.
 Students who satisfactorily complete audited courses will receive an “R” on their transcript.
 If classroom assignments and/or attendance do not meet the approval of the instructor, the student will receive a grade of “U”.